batteryshark/agent_armory/README.md

-# Agent Armory
+# Agent Construct

 <p align="center">
   <img src="artwork/logo.png" alt="Logo" width="300"/>
 </p>

-> "Guns, lots of guns." - Neo
+> "We can load anything, from clothing to equipment, weapons, training simulations, anything we need." - The Matrix (1999)

-Agent Armory is a Model Context Protocol (MCP) server implementation that standardizes how AI applications access tools and context.
-Just as the Construct in The Matrix provided operators with instant access to any equipment they needed, The Armory provides a standardized interface for AI models to access tools and data through the MCP specification.
+Agent Construct is a Model Context Protocol (MCP) server implementation that standardizes how AI applications access tools and context.
+Just as the Construct in The Matrix provided operators with instant access to any equipment they needed, Agent Construct provides a standardized interface for AI models to access tools and data through the MCP specification.

 Built on the [Model Context Protocol](https://modelcontextprotocol.io/introduction) specification, it acts as a central hub that manages tool discovery, execution, and context management for AI applications.
 It provides a robust and scalable way to expose capabilities to AI models through a standardized protocol.
 It also provides a simplified configuration and tool structure to make adding new capabilities a breeze!
 An example tool for searching the web with Gemini is included.